Laudio/Llodio

-Laudio/Llodio is a town and municipality located in the province of Álava, in the Basque Country, northern Spain.
-Laudio is the name in Basque language and Llodio in Spanish; both are used indistinctly.
+Laudio in Basque or Llodio in Spanish is a town and municipality located in the province of Álava, in the Basque Country, northern Spain.

 Geography and Demography

 Llodio is an important industrial center located at 50 km NW from the provincial capital of Vitoria and at 20 km SE from Bilbao.
 It is the second municipality of Álava, in population.
-The municipality has an area of 37,56 km² and a population (2005) of 18,633 (9,288 male, 9,345 female).
+The municipality has an area of 37,56 km2 and a population (2005) of 18,633 (9,288 male, 9,345 female).